Our Members Asked:

 Garlic has been shown in laboratory studies to inhibit certain flu and cold viruses, and one clinical trial suggests garlic supplements may help to prevent colds.
 Studies by one laboratory indicate that sulfur compounds in garlic essential oil (allyl disulfide and allyl trisulfide) interact with ACE2 protein through which the coronavirus enters human cells (Thuy, ACS Omega 2020).
 However, there is no current evidence that eating garlic or taking a garlic supplement can help prevent or treat COVID-19, as noted on the World Health Organization's Coronavirus disease (COVID-19) Myth busters website.

 There are many garlic supplements on the market.
 ConsumerLab has tested many of these and has published its Top Picks in its Garlic Supplements & Spices Review, which contains additional information about using garlic, its benefits, dosing, and potential side effects.

 Melatonin is a hormone that helps regulate sleep and can trigger sleep in people with sleep disorders.
-Melatonin has also been suggested on some websites as a potential means of preventing COVID-19, a placebo-controlled clinical trial found no benefit of melatonin for reducing the risk of COVID-19.
+Although supplementing with melatonin has been suggested as a potential means of preventing COVID-19, a placebo-controlled clinical trial found no benefit of melatonin for reducing the risk of COVID-19.

 Rationale for use of melatonin in COVID-19 appears to stem from the fact that it can affect immune responses.
-Experiments in mice, for example, have shown melatonin to increase levels of certain cytokines (immune-regulating molecules) in those infected with various viruses and to reduce virus-related mortality, but this benefit has yet to be demonstrated in human clinical trials.
-Another rationale given for use of melatonin in treating COVID-19 is that melatonin levels fall with older age, and older age is a risk factor for COVID-19 (as it is for many diseases).
-Interestingly, studies have shown decreased melatonin levels in people with various advanced diseases, but melatonin has not been shown to decrease with age in healthy individuals.
+Experiments in mice, for example, have shown melatonin to increase levels of certain cytokines (immune-regulating molecules) in those infected with various viruses and to reduce virus-related mortality, but this benefit has yet to be demonstrated in human clinical trials — and, theoretically, there could be a risk to increasing cytokines during COVID-19.
+Melatonin may also indirectly cause fewer ACE2 receptors to be available for the SARS-CoV-2 coronavirus to attach to cells in the body.

 ConsumerLab has tested the quality of a wide variety of melatonin supplements on the market and has published its Top Picks in its Melatonin Supplements Review, which contains additional information about using melatonin, including potential side effects.
 Typical dosage for sleep is 0.3 mg to 3 mg about 30 to 60 minutes before bedtime.

-Supplements and products unlikely to help with coronavirus and could be dangerous
+Supplements and products unlikely to help with COVID-19 and could be dangerous

 Apple Cider Vinegar